LostMa-ERC/search-archives-manuscrits/README.md

 playwright install
 ```

 > The Archives et Manuscrits' advanced search does not operate on a Restful API.
-We need to emulate a browswer in order to run a search.
+We need to emulate a browser in order to run a search.
 For this reason, we use [`playwright`](https://playwright.dev/python/docs/library), which creates a headless Chrome browser.

 ## Run